 The train to Gudvangen was connected with a ferry service from Flåm until 1991.
 Freight services were terminated in 1992, and the line nearly closed because of low ticket prices and high operating costs.

-In 1998, it became owned by Bane NOR and Vy started selling tickets.
+In 1998, Bane NOR owned it, and Vy started selling tickets.

 See Related: How Much is a Trip to Norway?